 Three Decks stores information about ships separately for each different period of a ships existence.
-This can mean that a single ship may actually appear several times within lists.
+This can mean that a single physical ship may actually appear several times within lists.
 The following are reasons why Three Decks would treat a ship as a separate vessel.

 However, where a ship was captured and recaptured with little time between, it will not normally be treated as a separate vessel during the intervening period.

 Where a ship has several different persona, links will exists within the ship's main data to its previous and subsequent incarnations.

 It was decide early on in the design of this site to exclude vessels that were ordered but never completed, and to exclude information on names that were discarded before the ship was launched.
 As such you will find no records of such vessels on this site.
-There is an intention at some point to add a simple list of ordered but incomplete vessels as well as a list of original name, but please don't hold your breath.
+There is an intention at some point to add a simple list of ordered but incomplete vessels as well as a list of original names, but please don't hold your breath.

 Throughout Three Decks ships are given their full name without abbreviation.
 This is most noticeable with Spanish, Portuguese and other Catholic states where ships are always called "Nuestra Señora" or "Nossa Senhora" etc. instead of the commonly used NS.
 Searching for ships with names beginning NS will not work, you must use the full prefix.

 Ships often had multiple names during their career, where these are an additional or alternate name or nickname they are listed directly below the primary name of the ship.
 They may be searched for and are included in search results with the ships date of acquisition.
 Where a ship was renamed, this is listed as an event with the date given.
 New names may also be searched for but are shown with the date of the renaming, not the date of build.